Teaching modeling in introductory statistics: A comparison of formula and tidyverse syntaxes: Results

 Students in each section were also given a ``All the R you need for intro stats'' cheatsheet at the beginning of the semester.
 These cheatsheets (one for formula and one for \texttt{tidyverse}) were modeled on the cheatsheet of a similar name accompanying the \texttt{mosaic} package \citep{pruimetal2017}.
 The cheatsheets aimed to include all code necessary for the entire semester, but were generated a priori.

 These documents allowed for the use of automated methods to analyze the number of unique functions shown in each section, using the \texttt{getParseData()} function from the built-in \texttt{utils} package.
-The parsed data was filtered to only functions, and specifically functions with parenthetical notation (infix functions like \texttt{+} were not counted, nor was the \texttt{magrittr} pipe operator, \texttt{\%\textgreater{}\%}).
+The parsed data was filtered to only functions, and specifically functions with parenthetical notation (infix functions like \texttt{+} were not counted, nor was the pipe operator).

-The parsing code was run on all the filled-in pre-lab documents produced by the instructor at the end of recording the pre-lab videos.
+The parsing code was run on the filled-in pre-lab documents produced by the instructor at the end of recording the pre-lab videos.
 These filled-in documents represented all the functions the instructor demonstrated to the students.
-From this data, we found the formula section saw a total of 41 functions and the \texttt{tidyverse} section saw 52, with an overlap of 21 functions between the two sections.
-For a list of the functions used in both sections, see Appendix \ref{sec:functions}.
+From this data, we found the formula section saw a total of 41 functions and the \texttt{tidyverse} section saw 52.
+For a list of the functions used in both sections, see Appendix.

 It makes sense the \texttt{tidyverse} section would see a larger number of functions, because there are several elements of the \texttt{tidyverse} that require combining multiple functions to accomplish a single task.
-For example, to find a summary statistic like the mean, students in the \texttt{tidyverse} section needed to use code like \texttt{penguins\ \%\textgreater{}\%\ summarize(mean(flipper\_length\_mm))} (two nested functions), while the students in the formula section would write \texttt{mean(\textasciitilde{}flipper\_length\_mm,\ data\ =\ penguins)} (one function).
+For example, to find a summary statistic like the mean, students in the \texttt{tidyverse} section needed to use code like \texttt{penguins\ \textbar{}\textgreater{}\ summarize(mean(flipper\_length\_mm))} (two nested functions), while the students in the formula section would write \texttt{mean(\textasciitilde{}flipper\_length\_mm,\ data\ =\ penguins)} (one function).

-The parsing code was also run on the ``All the R you need for intro stats'' cheatsheets, to determine how many of the functions actually shown in class were included on the sheets produced ahead of time.
+The parsing code was also run on the ``All the R you need for intro stats'' cheatsheets, to determine how many of the functions shown in class were included on the sheets produced ahead of time.

 \linespread{1} \linespread{2} The cheatsheets given to students at the beginning of the semester contained 35 functions for the formula section and 42 functions for the \texttt{tidyverse} section.
 There was an overlap of 18 functions between the two cheatsheets.